carpentries-incubator/multiple-linear-regression-public-health/_episodes/04-assumptionsAndFit.md

 Recall that the representativeness assumption states that the sample is representative of the population to which we are generalising our findings.
-This assumption is assessed in the same way as for the case of the simple linear regression model, so we will go through another exercise at this point.
+This assumption is assessed in the same way as for the case of the simple linear regression model, so we will not go through another exercise at this point.

 ### Linearity and additivity
 Recall that this assumption states that our outcome variable has a linear,